opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     For points in an image of a stereo pair, computes the corresponding epilines in the other image.

 .. ocv:cfunction:: void cvComputeCorrespondEpilines( const CvMat* points, int whichImage, const CvMat* F, CvMat* lines)
-.. ocv:pyoldfunction:: ComputeCorrespondEpilines(points, whichImage, F, lines) -> None
+.. ocv:pyoldfunction:: cv.ComputeCorrespondEpilines(points, whichImage, F, lines) -> None

     :param points: Input points.  :math:`N \times 1`  or  :math:`1 \times N`  matrix of type  ``CV_32FC2``  or  ``vector<Point2f>`` .